How Infrared Microscopy Works & How We Save You Time & Money

 *Please consult your tax advisor to determine the full tax implications of leasing equipment.

-Infrared radiation, or IR, refers to a type of light that is not visible to the human eye.
+Infrared radiation (IR), or infrared light, refers to a type of electromagnetic radiation that is not visible to the human eye.

-More specifically, it describes light that has wavelengths around 700 nanometers (nm) to 1 millimeter.
-It is called infrared because it lies along the “red” portion of the electromagnetic spectrum as opposed to ultraviolet radiation, which has shorter wavelengths than IR and exists along the violet portion of the spectrum.
-Though IR is not perceivable to humans through sight, it can be experienced by humans through touch.
-Heat is the most commonly encountered IR source, which is why IR is also known as heat radiation.
-IR has been used for a range of scientific purposes including night vision, meteorology, astronomy, communications, and imaging.
+More specifically, it describes light with wavelengths from 700 nanometers (nm) to 1 millimeter in length.
+It is called infrared because it lies along the “red” portion of the electromagnetic spectrum instead of ultraviolet radiation, which has shorter wavelengths than IR and exists along the violet portion of the spectrum.
+Though IR is not perceivable to humans through sight, we can feel it as heat.

 Focal-Plane Array Detector